 Making a bolt by welding on a ring of metal:

-Illustration 1.
 In this example, a bolt 1-1/4 inches in diameter and 6 inches long is required.
 The blacksmith chooses to make the bolt by welding a ring around the end of an iron rod 1-1/4 inches in diameter and 7 inches long.
-The ring is made from a piece of flat iron bar 1 inch wide, 1/2 inch thick and long enough to afford an end to grasp the bar after the ring is made.
-The bar end is heated, upset slightly and scarfed before being bent around a mandrel so the inside diameter of the ring is 1-1/4 inches (see the Image Gallery for illustrations of this process).
+The ring is made from a piece of flat iron bar 1-inch wide, 1/2-inch thick and long enough to afford an end to grasp the bar after the ring is made.
+The bar end is heated, upset slightly and scarfed before being bent around a mandrel so the inside diameter of the ring is 1-1/4 inches (bottom).
 The ring is then cut from the bar by a diagonal cut as shown by the dotted line, slipped over one end of the rod, welded into place and shaped by using a heading tool and a swage block.

-Illustration 2.
-A bolt-heading tool used to form the flat underside of the bolt head.
-The tool is shown in a perspective view at the right, while the left shows the same tool in position over the anvil's hardie hole with a flattened bolt blank in place.
+A bolt-heading tool is used to form the flat underside of the bolt head.
+The tool is shown in a perspective view at below left, while the top left shows the same tool in position over the anvil’s hardie hole with a flattened bolt blank in place.

 Making a bolt by upsetting, or jumping up, the end of a rod:

-To make the square-headed bolt shown in illustration 4 in the Image Gallery, one end of a 1/2-inch rod is heated and upset until enough metal has been jumped up to form the head.
+To make the square-headed bolt shown in Illustration 4, one end of a 1/2-inch rod is heated and upset until enough metal has been jumped up to form the head.
 The enlarged end is then reheated and dropped through a heading tool on the anvil.
-The upset end is hammered down against the heading tool (as shown in illustration 6) until the head is 9/16-inch thick.
+The upset end is hammered down against the heading tool (as shown in Illustration 6 below) until the head is 9/16-inch thick.
 The head is then hammered square to the proper size of 3/4-inch.
-If the head is too thick after squaring to size, it's cut off with a hot cutter.
+If the head is too thick after squaring to size, it’s cut off with a hot cutter.
 The bolt is then put back into the heading tool and finished with the hammer and a file or a cupping tool.
 Finally, the bolt is cut to length and threaded with a die.

-Illustration 8 shows a hot cutter (a sharpened hardie in an anvil) is used to cut off the punched squares of heated metal that form the nuts.
-After the strip of iron is marked in squares, it is heated and placed over a suitable hole in an anvil, bolster or swage block.
+A hot cutter (a sharpened hardie in an anvil) is used to cut off the punched squares of heated metal that form the nuts.
+After the strip of iron is marked in squares, it is heated and placed over a suitable hole in an anvil, bolster, or swage block.
 To make the hole, a punch like the one illustrated is used.
 Once the holes are punched, the individual nuts are cut off using a hot cutter, such as the one illustrated.
 After cooling, each nut is gripped in a vise and a tap is used to cut the threads.
-FC

 (All drawings are by the author and are based on illustrations in the Manual of Blacksmithing and Blacksmith Shop & Iron Forging.)